 Last week, the U.S. Supreme Court issued a long-awaited decision in County of Maui v.
 Hawaii Wildlife Fund et al., 590 U.S. __ (2020), in which it determined that the Clean Water Act (CWA) requirements for a National Pollutant Discharge Elimination System (NPDES) permit for point source discharges of pollutants do apply in certain circumstances to effluent that reaches waters of the United States via groundwater.
 But under what circumstances?
 Plaintiff environmental groups argued for the Ninth Circuit’s decision that CWA permitting requirements apply when effluent in a ...

 In the ongoing saga of the Clean Water Act’s so-called “Waters of the United States” or WOTUS rule, the U.S. Environmental Protection Agency (EPA) and the Army Corps of Engineers (ACOE) announced changes to the definition of “Navigable Waterways” on January 23, 2020.
 Those changes were published in the Federal Register on April 21, 2020.
 The EPA and ACOE share jurisdiction for administering the Clean Water Act and are collectively responsible for adopting regulations for implementing the Clean Water Act.
-The change to the definition of Navigable Waters is ...
+The change to the definition of Navigable Waters is the latest move ...

 California Water Views provides timely and insightful updates on the water sector in the state.
 We relay information on how water legislation and policy from the nation’s capital, Sacramento, and around the U.S. affect California’s water utilities, agencies, practitioners, and consumers.
 We also write about important events, conferences, legal cases, and other key happenings involving all things water in and around California.